 This could sound discouraging, even bleak.
 In some ways it IS bleak.
 Look at the world—at the utter obsession with things that are distractions from our pain, from our not feeling loved: like endless entertainment, addiction to electronics, anger, controlling people, drugs, alcohol, sex, and on and on.

 THERE is the proof—in our addiction to all those behaviors—that overall we do not know how to love people unconditionally.
 If we did, and I speak here with vast experience, these behaviors would not exist.

 Children and Teenagers Who are Loved Unconditionally Don't Become Addicted to Video Games

 With sufficient love, there is simply no NEED to turn to video games and other unproductive behaviors.
-Happy people don’t behave badly—like being addicted to video games, for example.
+Happy people don’t behave badly—like being addicted to their phone, for example.
 Period.
 Full stop.
 It seems almost like this statement is too broad, too much.
 It’s not.

-Why You're Not Succeeding in Helping Your Children with Game Addiction
+Why You're Not succeeding in Helping Your Children with their Game Addiction

 How many times have you wondered why a child isn’t hearing what you’re saying?
 There’s an answer, and here it is: Because when you’re irritated, your child hears only “I don’t love you,” and that is so devastating, that he or she hears none of the rest of the content of what you say.